Common Questions About Orthodontics

 Phase 2 is corrective, where we use treatment methods to fine-tune your child's tooth alignment once all of their adult teeth have erupted.

-The foods and drinks that you consume can potentially cause orthodontic appliances to break off.
 Please ask your orthodontic assistant if you have a question about a specific food.

 Food Guidelines